 Everyone has the same LinkedIn blue banner background but it’s a great idea to update this to represent your professional image.
 You can easily find free LI banner images online that you can download and then upload to your profile.
 More often than not, if you want to use a company image, your Marketing team should be able to provide an image for you to use.

 If you’re on other social platforms for business, aim to keep your picture and banner consistent.

 Whilst this is not the first thing people see, you want to make it easy for people to get in touch by adding your work email.
 Editing your URL to remove any extra digits is also something we recommend as it’s better when sharing your info on emails or presentations (or if you link your Twitter account).

 The last thing we recommend is to add some websites – this could be the main company website, the blog link (if they have one) or a particular page that references your division.
-Always select ‘other’ when adding the website as you can add keywords, all of which helps with SEO.
+Always select ‘other’ when adding the website as you can add keywords, all of which help with SEO.

 Just like the news (paper or digital), it’s the headline that grabs your attention so definitely spend time to get this right.

-The default setting is your job title but you’ve got 120 characters to play with and using keywords that describes what you do, who you serve and how that helps them, all increase your chances of getting found.
+The default setting is your job title but you’ve got 120 characters to play with and using keywords that describe what you do, who you serve and how that helps them, all increase your chances of getting found.

-Everything we’ve talked about is helping your search engine optimisation but most importantly, it’s making your profile more customer centric and your About section is critical to this.
+Everything we’ve talked about is helping your search engine optimisation but most importantly, it’s making your profile more customer-centric and your About section is critical to this.

 We recommend aiming for 3 paragraphs, breaking it down into what you actually do and your knowledge and experience.
 Follow that up with more specific info on how you help your customers and what motivates you.
 We believe adding something more personal about you (hobbies, other professional or civil interests), helps you be that ‘apple’.